fluentnumbers/obsidian-quartz/content/ML/Harmful content detection system.md

 Each post contains several content types each with their own preprocessing and [[feature extraction]] steps
 - Textual content
 - Image or video
-- User reactions to the post
+- User reactions to the post (Shares, views, negative reactions)
-- Author
+- Author (age, user embeddings, last N posts of harmful content.)
 - Contextual information
 #### Textual content
 - Pre-processing